Welcome to our science page.

 Language is a key element in our scientific knowledge which is why scientific vocabulary can be seen throughout school.
 We aim for children to be able to think and explain like a scientist.
 Discussion and questioning is used in every lesson and children are encouraged to use key scientific language in their discussion and explanation.

 Each class covers Science Objectives from the National Curriculum which are taught discretely in Science sessions once a week.
-We often invite visitors in to help us understand Science in the wider world and we take part in many extra-curricular activities such as gardening club and outdoor learning.
+We often invite visitors in to help us understand Science in the wider world and we take part in many extra-curricular activities such as Mad Science, gardening club and outdoor learning.

 Implementation